ThePansmith/Break-The-Barrier/design/designdoc.md

 # Laser
 * The laser is to be the only EV/IV tier machine in the pack, and is to have a decently sized startup EU cost

+# GTCE inventory
+* Simple connected storage and stocking solution
+* Has the ability to stock items, and to keep certain amounts of items in stock.
+* Unlocked in early MV

 # Progression
 ### Note that progression within the GTCE(u) mod itself will be simliar to default, as a result, progression noted here will be somewhat bare.